ember-learn/guides-source/guides/release/tutorial/08-working-with-data.md

 </article>
 ```

-Since the model object contains exactly the same data as the previously-hard-coded "Grand Old Mansion", the page should look exactly the same as before after the change.
+Since the model object contains exactly the same data as the previously-hard-coded "Grand Old Mansion", the page should look exactly the same as before the change.

 <img src="/screenshots/08-working-with-data/using-model-data@2x.png" alt="New header using the @model data" width="1024" height="512">